Report: DeMarcus Cousins, Warriors Agree to 1-Year, $5.3 Million Contract

 According to ESPN's Adrian Wojnarowski, the deal is for one year and $5.3 million.

-Cousins was shipped from the Sacramento Kings to the Pelicans at the 2017 trade deadline, and he instantly formed the league's most dynamic frontcourt tandem with power forward Anthony Davis.
+The Sacramento Kings shipped Cousins to the Pelicans at the 2017 trade deadline, and he instantly formed the league's most dynamic frontcourt tandem with power forward Anthony Davis.
 However, the two were never able to vault the Pelicans into the Western Conference title conversation—namely because Cousins tore his Achilles in January.

 But before he hit the shelf, Cousins looked like an All-NBA lock.